NathanaelWhite/Alorithm-practice/README.md

 # Alorithm-practice
-A repo to store the algorithms I'm working on!
+A repo to store the algorithms I've working on!